 For those new to Steiner Education, we welcome you to enrol in our one-day Introduction to Steiner Education, (7 hours) which will introduce Steiner’s approaches and pedagogy in a hands-on and experiential way.
 The course will run in January 2021 - the exact date is to be determined.
 This is a prerequisite for anyone wanting to complete the Masterclass who does not have experience in Steiner Education.

 Using Rudolf Steiner’s insights on child development and engaging with contemporary issues in education, the short course Masterclasses offer a unique opportunity for those working in Steiner schools to facilitate expansive, supportive learning experiences and environments for children from birth to 18 years old.

-Course facilitators are coordinator Dr Shelley Davidow from USC’s School of Education, Steiner teacher and international educator Gregorio Noakes, Early Childhood educator Carol Liknaitzky, First Nations artists and educators Waiata Telfer and Peter Mulcahy, and USC lecturer Aunty Judi Wickes.
+Course facilitators are Dr Shelley Davidow from USC’s School of Education, Steiner teacher and international educator Gregorio Noakes, Early Childhood educator Carol Liknaitzky, First Nations artists and educators Waiata Telfer and Peter Mulcahy, and USC lecturer Aunty Judi Wickes.

-Masterclass in Steiner Early Childhood Education
+Masterclass in Steiner Primary Education

 This course is for primary school educators and teachers and those currently working in Steiner schools or familiar with Steiner’s pedagogy who are interested in evolving and deepening their understanding, practice and pedagogy of Steiner Education in primary school, years 1-7.

 This course is for high school educators and teachers and those currently working in Steiner schools or familiar with Steiner’s pedagogy who are interested in evolving and deepening their understanding, practice and pedagogy of Steiner Education in high school, years 8-12.